-Principle 6 - The governing body should serve as the focal point and custodian of corporate governance in the Company.
+Principle 6 - The governing body should serve as the focal point and custodian of corporate governance in the organisation.

 The Company's Board of Directors (the "Board") is the focal point of the Company's corporate governance.
-The Company's customized Memorandum of Incorporation (MoI), King IV, Companies Act of South Africa (as amended) ("the Companies Act") determine the governance of the Company.
-The Board is the focal point and custodian of the Company's corporate governance and its role, responsibilities and procedural conduct are documented in the Company's MoI and the Companies Act.
+The Company's customized Memorandum of Incorporation (MoI), King IV, the Companies Act No. 71 of 2008 (as amended) ("the Companies Act") determine the governance of the Company.
+The Board is the focal point and custodian of the Company's corporate governance and its role, responsibilities and procedural conduct are documented the Company's MoI, the Companies Act.